Scolanova Synagogue: History

 By 1541 all of the four synagogues in Trani had been converted to churches and the 310 Jews remaining in the city forcibly converted to Christianity.
 The four confiscated synagogues were renamed Santa Maria in Scolanova, San Leonardo Abate, San Pietro Martire, and Santi Quirico e Giovita (renamed as St. Anne's Church (Chiesa di Sant’Anna)), which was once the Scolagrande Synagogue and restored as a synagogue from 2004.
 San Pietro was later demolished.
 A plaque is visible on the northern wall of the Scolagrande Synagogue that explains that the building was built on the site of a demolished synagogue in 1247.
 San Leonardo has undergone such extensive renovation that little of the synagogue building survives.

 In 2006 the Scolanova Synagogue, which had been standing as an empty and disused church since the 1950s, was de-consecrated and returned to the Jewish community.
-The individuals principally responsible for the reconsecration of the synagogue were Professor and Francesco Lotoro, descendants of Italian Anusim.
-Professor Lotoro is a pianist and conductor, who had studied the music of the Nazi concentration camps.
+The individuals principally responsible for the reconsecration of the synagogue were Professor Francesco Lotoro, and his wife Grazia, descendants of Italian Anusim.
+Lotoro is a pianist and conductor, who had studied the music of the Nazi concentration camps.
 The community now includes descendants of Neofiti (Italian crypto-Jews) and San Nicandro Jews.

 A very old oil painting of St. Mary hangs in the niche that once held the Torah ark.
 The Church has refused to allow the painting to be moved to another church or to a museum.
 Moreover, the building is a protected historic site, so the Jewish congregation is not allowed to move the painting.
 The solution has been to hang a large image of a menorah in front of the painting.